 Option 1: The new source gNB provides the new key to the target gNB via CELL SWITCH NOTIFICATION message when LTM is triggered.

-Option 2: The new source gNB provides the new {KgNB*, NCC} pair to each candidate gNBs via the LTM CONFIGURATION UPDATE message before next LTM execution.
+Option 2: The new source gNB provides the new KgNB* to each candidate gNBs via the LTM CONFIGURATION UPDATE message before next LTM execution.

 In this session, we can discuss which option to adopt.